38/plumber/README.md

 To initialize the Plumber isolated environment.
 Then you can go to src/ directory, compile and run the examples there.

+You can also try the file server example with docker

+	docker run --rm -t -i haohou/plumber-fileserver-example

 # What is Plumber